grangier/python-goose/README.md

 ##OS X 10.7 Install Instructions

 Installation Help:

+1. Install python-devel if you don't have it
-1. Install libjpeg
+2. Install libjpeg
         brew install libjpeg

-2. You need to install the python imaging library.
+3. You need to install the python imaging library.
 We wont be using it, but its a dependency deep in the goose egg (fun!).

   a. download